 This recipe for Unstuffed Egg Rolls works for a quick and easy last-minute weeknight meal that packs a lot of veggies.
 In my opinion, getting vegetables in is much easier when they are #1 shredded and #2 intermixed with meat for extra flavoring.
 Fortunately, this recipe achieves both of these.
 In full disclosure, while my son and I enjoy this recipe, it has never been a favorite for my husband.
-However, it won’t hold him back from eating seconds, and being completely honest, it is such an easy way to get whole food and vegetables the table, fast.
+However, it won’t hold him back from eating seconds and it is such an easy way to get whole food and vegetables on the table, fast.

 1/2 tsp.
 Sesame Oil